 Oct.
-11, 2015 - The membership voted to dismiss him from the position, for cause.
+11, 2015 - The membership voted to dismiss Daniel Yielding from the position of pastor, for cause.
 He split the church and started a new work in Kilbourne IL and then moved congregation to Oakford, IL.

 Oct.
 18 2015.
 The church brought in ministers to fill the pulpit until a new one is voted on.

 Jan.
 17, 2016 - Church voted to hire Ray Spellbrink once again as their Pastor.
 Sunday School will resume Feb.
 7th, Wed.
 Bible Study will resume March 2nd.

 The church continues to grow both numerically and spiritually

 October 8, 2017 - Board members consist of Marilyn Hunt, Sandy Taylor, Dennis Walker, Bob Moore, Ed Sinclair.
 Treasurer - Ed Sinclair; Secretary - Cindy Spellbrink